-Step 1 – Prepare to buy a home
+Step 1 – Prepare to purchase

 Step 2 – Contact a real estate agent in San Pedro

-I can also assist you in getting started on your loan.
+I'll also assist you in getting started on your loan.

-Step 3 – Begin looking for a home
+Step 3 – Begin your home search

-Step 4 – Understand the market
+Step 4 – Understand the housing market

 Step 5 – Find your dream home

-Step 6 – Negotiate
+Step 6 – Negotiate the deal

-Step 7 – Obtain your loan
+Step 7 – Get a loan

 Step 8 – Close the deal